WE WILL CONTINOUSLY UPDATE THIS PAGE WITH RELEVANT NEWS

 Working at home is the norm: work at home, unless it is really impossible.

-Contact professions, like barbers, customers have to be registered.
+Contact professions, like barbers, are closed.

 The measures are based on the advice of experts.